 Daisy Crane, the business development manager for Travel Partner Network with American Express Meetings & Events, has shared her best professional advice through real, practical tips, and a checklist guide, for your next meeting.

 With these in mind, start planning and communicating with your stakeholders to figure out where they stand on inclusivity and who your audience is.

 - Attendees: think about the potential “dimensions,” such as intergenerational differences, international citizenship, gender identity and equity, socioeconomic status, disabilities, religion, etc.

 - Venue, format, and setup: assess with the venue sourcing experts if the destination/venue could be perceived as discriminatory, choose a meeting format that fosters collaboration, and evaluate if the facility/rooms layout allows convenient mobility and accessibility.

 - Diversity of suppliers: elevate competition between existing, local, and new suppliers to drive additional value, diversity of thought, and perspectives.

 - Speaker selection: avoid defaulting to the usual recommended speakers.
 Make sure speakers are representative of the audience and help promote inclusive ideas.

 - Communication: create a strategy that is mindful of diverse imagery and gender-neutral, easy-to-understand language.
-Consider tools and technology needed for accessibility, such as sign language, second screens, and translations.
+Consider meeting tools and technology needed for accessibility, such as sign language, second screens, and translations.

 - Event date and agenda: watch for key religious and national holidays.
 Accommodate a variety of dietary preferences (vegetarian, vegan, etc.) and incorporate entertainment and activities suitable for diverse audiences.